 The Chair of the Remuneration Committee shall attend the Annual General Meeting prepared to respond to any shareholder questions on the Remuneration Committee's activities.
-In addition, the Remuneration Committee Chair shall seek engagement with shareholders on significant matters related to the Remuneration Committee's areas of responsibility.
+In addition, the Remuneration Committee Chair shall seek engagement with shareholders on significant matters related to the Remuneration Committee's areas of responsibility, including the annual remuneration report and Remuneration Policy.